microsoft/PowerToys/CONTRIBUTING.md

 * Got a great idea for a new utility or feature?
 File an issue/request/idea
 * Don't understand how to do something?
 File an issue/Community Guidance Request
 * Found an existing issue that describes yours?
 Great - upvote and add additional commentary / info / repro-steps / etc.

+A quick search before filing an issue also could be helpful.
+It is likely someone else has found the problem you're seeing, and someone may be working on or have already contributed a fix!

 ### How to tell the PowerToys team this is an interesting thing to focus on